polterguy/polterguy.github.io/dashboard/sql-studio/index.md

   - q: "Do I need to write DDL to create tables?"
     a: "No. The visual designer lets you create tables, add columns, and declare foreign keys through dialogs, without writing any DDL.
 You can still use plain SQL DDL from the SQL view if you prefer, or have the AI generate the DDL for you."
   - q: "What is Safe mode?"
-    a: "Safe mode prevents you from selecting more than 200 records in one go, protecting your server and browser from exhausting memory.
+    a: "Safe mode prevents you from selecting more than 200 records in one go, protecting your cloudlet and browser from exhausting memory.
 Turn it off if you need to select more records."
   - q: "Can I save frequently used SQL statements?"
     a: "Yes.
 Save any statement as a named snippet and load it later from the Load snippet dropdown.
 You can also import .sql files from your local machine."
   - q: "Can I export query results?"